unibw-patch/Kaibyo/README.md

-# ZomBMC
+# Kaibyo

 <p align="center">
 <img src="ui/src/main/resources/cat-ghost.png" width="400">
 </p>

-ZomBMC is an extension of the [Dat3M](https://github.com/hernanponcedeleon/Dat3M) framework which allows to test software isolation of programs running on parametric microarchitectural models defined using the CAT language.
+Kaibyo is an extension of the [Dat3M](https://github.com/hernanponcedeleon/Dat3M) framework which allows to test software isolation of programs running on parametric microarchitectural models defined using the CAT language.

 Requirements
 ======